Guide to creating a survey

 • How long should the data be retained?

-All the data processed in preparing the invitation should be deleted without delay after the invitation has been sent.
+All the data processed in preparing the invitation should be deleted without delay after the invitation and possible reminders have been sent, by the latest after the end of the survey.

 • How do you inform the target group?